How to uncrop Ricoh GR III, IIIx, and IV photos

 exiftool -DefaultCropSize="6000 4000" R0004690.DNG

-In fact, the cameras record a little extra information than the native crop, which you can access via the following:
+Actually, the cameras record a little more information than is visible even in the native crop.
+You can access these pixels via the following:

 exiftool -DefaultCropOrigin="0 0" R0004690.DNG